Schneimi’s Dev Weblog

 Individual configuration of a rating element

-// Uses 'plugin.rating.php' in 'app/config'
+// Uses 'plugin_rating.php' in 'app/config'

 echo $this->element('rating', array('plugin' => 'rating',